takyonxxx/RaspberryEscController/README.md

 - System must be "Armed" before motor commands are accepted
 - Automatic disarm and neutral position on disconnect
 - Emergency stop button sets all motors to neutral
-- Command timeout protection (auto-neutral after 2 seconds of no commands)

 ## Communication Protocol